abiee/clean-es6-project/README.md

 ===================
 Looking for boilerplate projects to start working with ECMAScript 6 I didn't found a project that fit my requirements, so I take the best part of other projects and put all together here.
 This project can be used to bootstrap new projects with ECMAScript 6 support.

+See an example of implementation with Backbone.Marionette [here](https://github.com/abiee/es6-marionette).

 What's inside
 ----------------
 Batteries included: